wagiminator/ATtiny412-USB-Power-Isolator/README.md

 $$Vt_{min} = 1.1 \times V_{IN} \times \frac{T_{SW}}{2} = \frac{1.1 \times V_{IN}}{2 \times f_{SW}} = \frac{5.5V}{800kHz} = 6.875Vμs$$

-Common V-t values ​​for low-power, center-tapped transformers range from 22 Vμs to 150 Vμs in typical 10mm x 12mm footprints.
-However, transformers specifically designed for PCMCIA applications only deliver 11 Vμs and have a significantly reduced footprint of just 6mm x 6mm.
+Common V-t values ​​for low-power, center-tapped transformers range from 22Vμs to 150Vμs in typical 10mm x 12mm footprints.
+However, transformers specifically designed for PCMCIA applications only deliver 11Vμs and have a significantly reduced footprint of just 6mm x 6mm.
 According to the data sheet, the WE750315371 transformer used here has a V-t product of 8.6Vμs for bipolar operation.
 Since the switching frequency can be changed in software, transformers with other V-t values can also be used.

 Although V-t-wise all of these transformers can be driven by the device, other important factors such as isolation voltage, transformer rating and turns ratio must be considered before making the final decision.
 To calculate the turns ratio of the transformer, the efficiency of the transformer, the desired output voltage, the voltage drop at the diodes and the MOSFETs as well as the dropout voltage of the linear regulator that may be connected downstream are important.